eduardamsc/FEUP-ERSS/README.md

 The paper approaches the theme of Creativity Triggers in Requirements Elicitation.
 It aims to provide empirical foundations for a more complete set of lightweight creativity triggers both stakeholders and engineers can use in order to generate new and useful requirements in a quick and simple way.

 ### Case Study 7: Organisation and Communication Problems in Automotive Requirements Engineering
+The paper approaches the theme of automotive requirements engineering.
+It aims to identify problems or challenges in automotive requirements engineering in terms of communication and organisation structure.